Use Social Proof to Sell Better

 Leverage Social Proof to Attract More Customers

-Convincing people to become your customers is a complex job.
-Neuromarketing research has shown that people often follow the opinions of others.
+Convincing people to buy is a complex job.
+Psychology research has shown that people often follow the opinions of others.
 In making purchase decisions, positive social confirmation can lead to a quick decision to buy.
 The power of “word of mouth” advertising has long been known.

-- How to Promote Confidence with Powerful Testimonials – Testimonial quotations and videos can be powerful triggers for positive decisions.
-They also work to build trust and confidence.
-To be effective, they must be relevant to the current interests of a visitor.
-Use general, confidence-building testimonials on overview pages on your website.
+- Promote Confidence with Powerful Testimonials – Testimonial quotations can be powerful triggers for positive decisions.
+They build trust and confidence.
+Avoid short, generic testimonials that lack specifics.
+They may look fake and limit persuasive power.To be effective, they must be relevant to the current interests of a visitor.
+Use general, confidence-building testimonials on overview pages on your website or print brochure.
 On product or service description pages, choose recommendations that directly apply to the specific topic.

-- Why Use Product Reviews to Increase Confidence – When you shop on Amazon, you’ll find review information for virtually every product.
-That’s because five-star ratings displayed when a conversion is the immediate goal are so effective.
+- Use Product Reviews to Increase Confidence – When you shop on Amazon, you’ll find review information for virtually every product.
+That’s because five-star ratings are so persuasive.
 They are most useful as social proof when ratings are high for a product.Most often, shoppers should see how many people have rated products at each rating level.
 Those numbers matter, since they also indicate a product’s popularity.
 Some shoppers will click to read a few actual customer reviews.
-Showing an outstanding individual review can be an effective final conversion trigger.
+Showing an outstanding individual review either online or offline can be an effective final conversion trigger.

-- Why Social Proof Makes Choosing Products Easier – Consumers want to compare options before making buying decisions.
+- Social Proof Makes Choosing Products Easier – Consumers want to compare options before making buying decisions.
 You can guide their choices.
 For example, if you show three comparable products, pointing out that “75% of our customers chose Model A” will nudge new customers to do the same.
-“Our most popular purchase is Product XYZ” is a confirmation cue that serves the same purpose.
-Social proof gives undecided customers the subtle, yet effective nudge toward action.
+“Our most popular purchase is Product XYZ” is a confirmation cue that serves the same purpose.Crowd wisdom gives undecided customers the subtle, yet effective nudge toward action.

-- How Online Reviews Can Make or Break Your Bottom Line – Many websites allow customers to write reviews about businesses.
+- Online Reviews Can Make or Break Your Bottom Line – Many websites allow customers to write reviews about businesses.
 Google, Facebook, Yelp, Better Business Bureau and Angie’s List are among the top choices.
 These reviews are read very frequently by your potential customers.If your company has an outstanding rating, feature that prominently as a social confirmation confidence builder.
 Good reviews can tip the scale and help close the deal.

-- Why Monitor and Manage Your Customers’ Reviews – Social proof isn’t just about your own marketing activities.
+- Monitor and Manage Your Customers’ Reviews – Social proof isn’t just about your own marketing activities.
 Reviews on Google, Angie’s List and Yelp are widely used by potential customers.
 Your reputation depends in part on what people can find by searching for your company.Be proactive in monitoring online reviews.
 If negative comments or reviews appear, respond to them.
 Show your good faith by trying to resolve issues.
 By staying on top of managing your company’s reputation, you can influence the social proof information that has a big impact on your business.
 Encourage satisfied customers to post 5-star reviews and comments.
 Every complimentary review pushes negative reviews down and out of the sight of casual viewers.